sep332/plaintextcoin/README.md

 ## Mining

-Add your identifier and balance to blockchain.txt.
+Add your identity and balance to blockchain.txt.

 ### Example